Monese was one of the first app-only banks to launch in the UK.

 There are other app-only providers that offer extra services beyond international spending, particularly when it comes to savings.
 Monzo lets users track their spending and build separate savings pots within the app.
 Users pay nothing abroad, subject to a maximum withdrawal of £200 a month and 3% after that.
 It also offers free cash withdrawals and an optional overdraft.

-Similar to Monzo, Starling lets you set savings goals and even offers interest on your balance at 0.5% up to £2,000 and 0.25% above that.
+Similar to Monzo, Starling lets you set savings goals and even offers interest on your balance at 0.05%.
 There is no charge for having an account and nothing to pay on UK or international withdrawals, but you will need to pay the MasterCard exchange rate.
 Starling also charges 0.4% on international money transfers.
-There is an interest rate charge of 15% equivalent annual rate if you go into your arranged overdraft.
+The overdraft fee is an equivalent annual rate (EAR) of 15%, 25% or 35% based on your credit score.

 Pros of Monese